rongchen-li/pycoefplot/README.md

 # pycoefplot
-Python implementation of coefplot in STATA, with more flexbility
+Python implementation of coefplot in STATA, with more flexbility.